oceanprotocol/market/documentation/build-a-marketplace/customising-your-market.md

 Great, now our publish page explains that users should be publishing photos and the photo is provided as an asset type option.
 We’ll also leave the algorithm as an option in case some data scientists want to do some analysis or image transformation on the photos.

 There is one more thing that is fun to change before we move away from the publish form.
-You’ll notice that Ocean Market now has a cool SVG generation feature that creates the images for the Data NFT.
+You’ll notice that Metaschool Market now has a cool SVG generation feature that creates the images for the Data NFT.
 It creates a series of pink waves.
 Let’s change this so that it uses our brand colors in the waves!

 Open up `/src/@utils/SvgWaves.ts` and have a look at lines 27 to 30 where the colors are specified.
 Currently, the pink color is the one used in the SVG generator.
 You can replace this with your own brand color: